Introduction to Machine Learning for the Sciences: Structuring Data without Neural Networks

-where $\gamma$ is a tunable parameter.
+where $c$, $d$, and $\gamma$ are tunable parameters and $ \| \bm{x} - \bm{y} \| = \sqrt{\sum_j (x_j - y_j)^2}$ denotes the Euclidian distance.
 Using the RBF kernel, we compare the result of kernel PCA with that of standard PCA, as shown on the right of Fig.~(\ref{fig: Kernel PCA}).
 It is clear that kernel PCA leads to a meaningful separation of the data while standard PCA completely fails.